ci4rail/esp_ota_update_server/README.md

 ## Description

 This component provides a tcp server which awaits a message on port 1234 with a URL from which the ESP32S2 shall download a new firmware binary and write it to one of its ota partitions.
+The port to listen on can be adapted via the setting CONFIG_OTA_SERVER_PORT in the configuration menu.

 ## EEPROM Read